Extreme Hazard Identification

 What is an Extreme Hazard?

-It is important for EHS teams to identify these types of risks so they can be prevented from occurring in the first place.
-Companies are also required to maintain a register of all extreme hazards and the steps they’ve taken to reduce the risk they pose.
+It is important for EHS teams to identify these types of risks to prevent incidents before they happen.
+Companies are also required to maintain a register of all extreme hazards and document the measures taken to mitigate their risks.

 How to Identify Extreme Hazards